ethan-fraser/cosc349-assignment1/README.md

 2. Flat members - Regular users who just pay their bill portions.

 This project runs on 3 virtual machines:
-1. 192.168.2.11 - This hosts webserver which is a web interface for users.
+1. 192.168.2.11 - This hosts webserver which is a web interface for users to interact with the platform.
 2. 192.168.2.12 - This hosts dbserver which is a database that stores all the records of the users.
 3. xxx - This hosts the email server which sends email notifications to users on the due date of the bill payments.

 The tech stack varies for both webserver and dbserver:
 1. webserver - React.js, Tailwind CSS
 2. dbserver - Express.js, SQL
+They both use Node.js

 - [ ] Design of application\
 - [ ] How they interact

 ## Project Demo 💡

+### Screenshots

+### Screen recording

 ## Running the project 🏃